5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Here are some essential tips to elevate your hiking experience:

-• Wear comfortable and sturdy footwear suitable for hiking.
+• Wear comfortable and sturdy hiking footwear.

 • Respect the First Nation culture and heritage of the Jawoyn people by following park rules and staying on designated trails.

-Nitmiluk National Park is a must-visit destination for adventure, stunning landscapes, and a deep connection to the First Nation’s culture and heritage.
+Nitmiluk National Park is a must-visit destination for adventure, gorgeous landscapes, and a deep connection to First Nations culture and heritage.
 Whether you want to paddle through the gorge or hike through the bush, there’s something for everyone in Nitmiluk.
-So pack your bags and prepare for an adventure in the NT’s most beautiful national park!

 Norther would like to invite you to explore more about the beauty of Nitmiluk National Park here.
 And… as always, you can get more inspiration for other National Parks & Destinations to visit by following @northerhq or get your Nitmiluk National Park daily fix @nitmiluknationalpark